zzolo/determined-dill/README.md

 Built with [Phaser](http://phaser.io/).
 This is the first time I have made a browser game, let alone used Phaser, so decisions and conventions used here may not be best practices.
 Lots of ideas and code take from examples and articles around the internets.

+This should work in modern browsers, but has only been tested on newer versions of Chrome and Firefox.

 ## Raspberry Pi setup

 Most of the configuration and setup is taken from this [Adafruit article](https://learn.adafruit.com/retro-gaming-with-raspberry-pi/overview).
 The same hardware (joystick and buttons) were used.